In this tutorial, you will learn how to initialize an OCaml project that can be developed using dune.

 Developing

-inside the project directory, as you would do in a normal OCaml project.
+Section titled “Developing”Once the Nix shell is enabled, you can use dune inside the project directory, as you would do in a normal OCaml project.

 Adding OCaml dependencies

 Section titled “Adding OCaml dependencies”To add library dependencies to your OCaml project, follow this instruction.
-In this example, we will be adding cmdliner
+In this example, we will be adding cmdliner as a new dependency.

 Add the libraries to

-if it's a test dependency) attribute to your package:default = ocamlPackages.buildDunePackage {...src = self.outPath;propagatedBuildInputs = with ocamlPackages; [basecorecore_unixcmdliner];};Add them to
+propagatedBuildInputs(orcheckInputsif it's a test dependency) attribute to your package:default = ocamlPackages.buildDunePackage {...src = self.outPath;propagatedBuildInputs = with ocamlPackages; [basecorecore_unixcmdliner];};Add them to

-file:(package(name hello)(allow_empty)(depends(ocaml (>= 4.08.0))(dune (>= 3.16))(cmdliner (>= 1.3.0))(alcotest :with-test)))Also add them to
+dependsfield of yourpackagein thedune-projectfile:(package(name hello)(allow_empty)(depends(ocaml (>= 4.08.0))(dune (>= 3.16))(cmdliner (>= 1.3.0))(alcotest :with-test)))Also add them to

-field of a suitable stanza in the relevantdune
+librariesfield of a suitable stanza in the relevantdunefile.(library(public_name hello)(name hello)(libraries unix)(libraries unix cmdliner))

 Adding OCaml dependencies for testing

 Section titled “Adding OCaml dependencies for testing”To add dependencies for testing that are not required for production, follow this example.
-We will be adding alcotest
+We will be adding alcotest and qcheck as test dependencies.

 In

-:default = ocamlPackages.buildDunePackage {...doCheck = true;};Also in the arguments, add
+flake.nix, setdoChecktotruein the arguments tobuildDunePackage:default = ocamlPackages.buildDunePackage {...doCheck = true;};Also in the arguments, add

-field which should be a list of test-only dependencies:default = ocamlPackages.buildDunePackage {...doCheck = true;checkInputs = with ocamlPackages; [alcotestqcheck-core];};If your
+checkInputsfield which should be a list of test-only dependencies:default = ocamlPackages.buildDunePackage {...doCheck = true;checkInputs = with ocamlPackages; [alcotestqcheck-core];};If your

-option:(package(name hello)(allow_empty)(depends(ocaml (>= 4.08.0))(dune (>= 3.16))(cmdliner (>= 1.3.0)); test-only dependency(alcotest :with-test); test-only dependency with a version constraint(qcheck-core (and :with-test (>= 0.19)))...))Also add the dependencies to the
+dune-projectfile contains one or morepackageentries, add the dependencies todependsfield of relevant package.
+The dependencies should have:with-testoption:(package(name hello)(allow_empty)(depends(ocaml (>= 4.08.0))(dune (>= 3.16))(cmdliner (>= 1.3.0)); test-only dependency(alcotest :with-test); test-only dependency with a version constraint(qcheck-core (and :with-test (>= 0.19)))...))Also add the dependencies to the

 Generating documentation for the dependencies

-Section titled “Generating documentation for the dependencies”To generate documentation of the dependencies, use odig
+Section titled “Generating documentation for the dependencies”To generate documentation of the dependencies, use odig.

 To generate a documentation, use a

-recipe bundled in the template:Terminal window just odig-odocTo search through the documentation, you can run a local instance of sherlodoc or open a generated HTML file directly.
+justfilerecipe bundled in the template:Terminal window just odig-odocTo search through the documentation, you can run a local instance of sherlodoc or open a generated HTML file directly.

 Running sherlodoc